40chalk/krittit-blog/README.md

 #KrittIT Blog
 An easy to configure and customise, fully featured, NextJS blog using .md files.
 Host on providers like [Vercel](https://vercel.com/).
 Then just push your md files to your git repository and your blog will be automatically updated.
 No database needed.

+Got to [https://blog.krittit.com](https://blog.krittit.com) to see a live version of the blog, as well as a full tutorial on how to set it up.

 ## Format for .md files

 ## Normal Blog Post